antublue/test-engine/README.md

 | `@TestEngine.AfterAll`         | no     | method | no       | `public void afterAll();`                                                                                                                                                          |
 | `@TestEngine.Conclude`         | no     | method | no       | `public void conclude();`                                                                                                                                                          |

-Reference the [Design](https://github.com/antublue/test-engine#design) for the state machine flow
+Reference the [Design](https://github.com/antublue/test-engine#design) for the state machine flow.

 **Notes**

-- `public` and `protected` methods are supported for `@TestEngine.X` annotations
+- `public` and `protected` methods are supported for `@TestEngine.X` annotations.

-- By default, methods are executed in alphabetical order based on class/method name, regardless of where they are declared (class or superclasses)
+- By default, methods are executed in alphabetical order based on class/method name, regardless of where they are declared (class or superclasses.)

-- `@TestEngine.Order` can be used to control test class / test method order of execution
+- `@TestEngine.Order` can be used to control test class / test method order of execution.
-  - Classes/methods are sorted by the order annotation value first, then alphabetically by the class name/method name
+  - Classes/methods are sorted by the order annotation value first, then alphabetically by the class name/method name.
-  - The test method name can be changed by using the `@TestEngine.DisplayName` annotation
+  - The test method name can be changed by using the `@TestEngine.DisplayName` annotation.
-  - Method order is relative to other methods with the same annotation regardless of superclass / subclass location
+  - Method order is relative to other methods with the same annotation regardless of superclass / subclass location.

 ## Additional Test Annotations